Past All Dishonor: Plot summary

 Duval discovers that the acquisitive Morina and the millionaire Brewer are preparing to marry.
 She informs Duval that she measures a man's love by the number of expensive gifts he bestows on her.
 Duval is dismayed at the source of her self-esteem.
 Alerted to a conspiracy to murder the pro-labor union George Brewer by Hale's hired gunman, Duval prepares to meet them.
 He observes that Brewer and his associates have entered the establishment and begin plying the customers with champagne.
 The assassins filter into the casino and open fire.
-Duval takes advantage of the melee to gun down his arch-rival Brewer, as well the hired intruders.
+Duval takes advantage of the melee to gun down his arch-rival Brewer, as well as the hired intruders.
 Duval is taken into custody, suspected of murdering Brewer, but he denies responsibility.
 Though he is exonerated by the grand jury, Brewer's brother, Raymond, publicly alludes to the rivalry over Molina.
-Madame Biloxi and Brewer's allies arrange to revenge the homicide.
+Madame Biloxi and Brewer's allies arrange to avenge the homicide.
 Duval is a marked man.
 To escape from Silver City, Duval enlists in the United States Army.
 When Molina returns from San Francisco and learns that Duval has killed Brewer, she pledges her love to him and renounces her vocation.
 Duval deserts the Union army and retreats with Molina to an abandoned mine.
 They discover that a derrick shaft contains a rich vein of silver.

 In order to acquire funds necessary to purchase the mine, they make elaborate plans to hijack a train carrying a gold shipment to San Francisco and then to escape with the loot by horseback to Mexico.
 The hijacking goes awry when loyal train employees discover the plot and a gun battle ensues.
 Duval kills three men and he and Molina make a desperate escape with gold and valuable jewelry in their saddlebags just ahead of a mounted posse.
 Duval's homicidal rampage excites Molina: she praises him for providing them with “one more night” of love-making.
 As they flee, she exults in adorning herself in the stolen booty.

 Alarmed when their pursuers close in on the couple, Duval mistakes Morina for a lawman and guns her down.
 He awaits his capture and ultimate demise.